 Will it come back down?

-Material costs may ease slightly if global supply chains stabilize and energy costs come down.
-But the labour situation is structural โ training new skilled tradespeople takes years (4-year apprenticeships are standard), and the demographics of retiring workers mean the shortage will persist for at least another decade.
-Regulatory costs only go up, not down.
+Material costs may ease slightly if global supply chains stabilize.
+But the labour situation is structural โ training new skilled tradespeople takes years, and the demographics of retiring workers mean the shortage will persist for at least another decade.
+The realistic expectation: renovation costs may stabilize at current levels but are unlikely to return to 2019 prices.

 What this means for your planning